ABC FinanceBridging loans

 This is known as your exit strategy and is something that you should consider before even making an application for a bridging loan.

-What exit strategies will your lenders accept on these loans?
+What exit strategies will your lenders accept on bridge loans?

 When you’re looking to raise funding on a residential property, commercial property or even land, most lenders will consider various exit strategies (how you plan to pay back the loan).